piandchips/zigbee2mqtt/README.md

 Next run ```docker compose up -d``` to bring up the containers.

 This should have you up and running.
 (Works for me)

+I think the only thing you may need to change your adapter in the Zigbee2MQTT config (ACM0 or USB0).